Aldershot Town 2 Wrexham AFC 0

 Dean Keates’ side went top of the table for the first time this season after the midweek win against Solihull Moors but the Reds were second best throughout.

-Two first goals enabled Aldershot to clinch victory and remain in the play-offs, and although Wrexham lost, they are only one point off leaders Macclesfield Town.
+Two first goals enabled Aldershot to clinch victory and remain in the play-offs, and although Wrexham lost, they are only behind leaders Sutton United on goal difference.

 Aldershot made the early running and took the lead after 15 minutes.